mechatronics-RWTH/lexci-2/documentation/02_first_training.md

 # First Training

-Whether you want to familiarise yourself with LExCI or you need to verify that everything went smoothly during installation, the pendulum swing-up problem is a great place to start.
+Whether you want to familiarise yourself with LExCI or you'd like to verify that everything went smoothly during installation, the pendulum swing-up problem is a great place to start.
 It's the environment that was tackled in the [LExCI paper](https://link.springer.com/article/10.1007/s10489-024-05573-0) and,